 How Our Nashville Child Custody Lawyers Can Help

-Even if the parents can agree on a child custody plan, it’s still up to the judge rule that the settlement is in the best interests of the child.
+Even if the parents can agree on a child custody plan, it’s still up to the judge to rule that the settlement is in the best interests of the child.
 Except in unusual circumstances, an agreement between the parents that avoids contentious litigation is generally considered to be in the child’s interests.

 Our Nashville child custody lawyers understand how difficult this situation can be.
 We will do whatever possible to protect your relationship with your children.
 If you are going through a divorce or you need help with your child custody arrangement in Nashville, Springfield, or in Middle Tennessee, contact the child custody attorneys at Martin Heller Potempa & Sheppard, PLLC today for more information.